 Robert Leonard Inducted 2020* - Assist.
 Principal

-In 1981, it was Woodward’s good fortune when Bob arrived as one of our Assistant Principals.
-He was energetic, dedicated, had a great sense of humor, and made a huge impact on the staff and students.
-He was selfless, supportive, had a strong work ethic, a positive attitude, and always saw the good in people, especially in the kids.
-He had a knack of communicating with kids who really needed help.
-He not only did his own job, but also was helpful to others in their work and always had a kind word.
+In 1981, it was Woodward’s great fortune when Bob Leonard joined the administrative staff as an Assistant Principal.
+He was energetic, dedicated, had a wonderful sense of humor and made a tremendous impact on the staff and students.
+Bob was selfless, supportive, had a strong work ethic, and a positive attitude, which enabled him to always see the good in people, especially the students.
+He had a knack for communicating with the students who really needed help.
+Bob not only did his own job, but was also helpful to others and always had a kind word.
 During his tenure at WHS he also served as Acting Principal.
 He credited colleagues, David Yenrick and the late Bryan Reamsnyder, for having a profound impact on him.

 Woodward was a family affair for Bob, his wife Darlene and their daughters, Amanda and Jenifer.
 They attended numerous WHS events, always cheering for the Polar Bears.